12 Game-Changing Ways to Organize With a Lazy Susan

 Bathroom vanity cabinets can be such a challenge to keep tidy!
 They’re small and narrow and it’s hard to navigate around the pipes.
 As a result, there’s often a lot of empty vertical space that goes unused.

-I solved this obstacle in my home by installing a double-tiered Lazy Susan in the cabinet under the bathroom sink.
 I can honestly say this changed my life when it came to getting ready in the morning!
 The time savings alone…not having to dig through piles of hair and skin products to find what I need is everything.

 I even went so far as to organize my daily bathroom products in the order that I use them.
 Body lotion, hair mousse, hairspray, etc.